Table of Contents

 When you set up your website, one of the first things you’ll do is register a domain name.
 That’s the web address that people will use to find your site.
-Once you have registered your domain, you need to verify it in Google search console so that Google can start tracking your site’s performance.
-In this article, we’ll explain how to verify domain in Google search console and why it’s important.
+Once you have registered your domain, you need to verify it in the Google search console so that Google can start tracking your site’s performance.
+In this article, we’ll explain how to verify a domain in the Google search console and why it’s essential.
 Let’s get started.

-Domain verification is the process of confirming that you own the domain that you want to track in Google search console.
-This is an important step because it allows Google to collect data about your website and give you insights into how your site is performing.
+Domain verification is the process of confirming that you own the domain that you want to track in the Google search console.
+This is an essential step because it allows Google to collect data about your website and gives you insights into how it performs.
 Without verified domains, Google cannot provide accurate data about your site’s performance.

-How do you verify a domain in Google search console?
+How do you verify a domain in the Google search console?

-First you have to sign up for Google search console if you have not already done so.
+First, you must sign up for the Google search console if you have not already done so.
 Once you have created a search console account, you’ll need to add your website.
 To do this, click the “add site” button and enter your domain name.
 Google will then ask you to verify your ownership of the domain.
-There are several ways to verify a domain in Google search console.
+There are several ways to verify a part in the Google search console.